sula92/User-Management-System-In-SpringBoot/README.md

 *Use the installed rest client in order to send the REST Requests and to do the crud operations.

-RODMAP:

-The UI will be created soon in vueJS.

-CONTRIBUTION:

-1.Fork the Project
-2.Create your Feature Branch (git checkout -b feature/AmazingFeature) 3.Commit your Changes (git commit -m 'Add some AmazingFeature') 4.Push to the Branch (git push origin feature/AmazingFeature) 5.Open a Pull Request

 USAGE:

 Please follow this link given below.